 As the weather warms up, the real estate market heats up.
-For homeowners, we have a few tips to help your house show better.
+We have a few tips for homeowners to help your house show better.
 Save money by avoiding costly repairs down the road and spring clean the inside and outside of your home now.
-Floors are important in any building, and joists play a huge role in making sure they stay strong.
-The best joist for the floor will depend on the type of structure you are building, but there are some general guidelines that can help you narrow down your options.
-There is no one size fits all solution when it comes to choosing the right joist for floor.
+Floors are essential in any building, and joists play a massive role in ensuring they stay strong.
+The best joist for the floor will depend on the type of structure you are building, but some general guidelines can help you narrow down your options.
+There is no one size fits all solution to choosing the right joist for floor.

-If you’d rather enjoy the warm weather and get a contractor to do the job, do consider the following tips to see that you find the best contractors.
+If you’d instead enjoy the warm weather and get a contractor to do the job, consider the following tips to find the best contractors.

 How to Find the Best Contractors

 - Avoid door-to-door solicitors and those who only accept cash payments, offer discounts for finding customers, or pressure you to make a quick decision.